US Lawyer Database

 363A.29 HEARINGS.
 Subdivision 1.
 Conduct of hearings.
 A complaint issued by the commissioner shall be heard as a contested case, except that the report of the administrative law judge shall be binding on all parties to the proceeding and if appropriate shall be implemented by an order as provided for in subdivision 3.
 The hearing […]

-363A.16 CREDIT DISCRIMINATION.
+363A.12 PUBLIC SERVICES.
 Subdivision 1.
-Personal or commercial credit.
-It is an unfair discriminatory practice to discriminate in the extension of personal or commercial credit to a person, or in the requirements for obtaining credit, because of race, color, creed, religion, disability, national origin, sex, sexual orientation, or marital status, or due to the receipt […]
+Access to public service.
+It is an unfair discriminatory practice to discriminate against any person in the access to, admission to, full utilization of or benefit from any public service because of race, color, creed, religion, national origin, disability, sex, sexual orientation, or status with regard to public assistance or […]